domtronn/atom-tabs.el/README.md

 #### Custom Listing

-Setting `atom-tasb--buffer-list:type` to `:custom` will allow you to define your own custom function and `can-show` predicate.
+Setting `atom-tasb-type--buffer-list` to `:custom` will allow you to define your own custom function and `can-show` predicate.
 You can set these as